 I make fine art photography using documentary methods and ethics, contrasting images with spoken and written language.
 Exploring existential themes which are completed in photo books, each project builds and expands conceptually on the projects that came before.

-‘Octopus‘ is a project near completion that I have been working on since 2012, the monograph has been an opportunity to completely immerse in the idea of identity, to look directly at all the facets that make a person who they are, the core of conscious.
+‘Octopus‘, finished in 2019 and published in 2020, is a project that I have been working on since 2012, the monograph has been an opportunity to completely immerse in the idea of identity, to look directly at all the facets that make a person who they are, the core of conscious.
 The work functions as a visual autobiography and also a record of the changes in my work over a long period of time throughout my twenties, the work is paired with anecdotes exploring fundamental but disjointed memories during this time.
 The project was important for it’s role in my life, this pursuit was a formative process in understanding myself.
 The book is yet to be fully completed for publishing.

 Locations: Russian Federation